helgatheviking/KIA-Subtitle/readme.txt

 The subtitle allows you to easily add a subtitle to your posts and retrieve it in the loop in the same manner as the post title.
 By using the_subtitle() or get_the_subtitle().

 It adds a simple inputfield right under the title field of posts, pages and any custom post type.
+It also add a subtitle column to the edit screen as well as to the quick edit.

 You can also use the shortcode [the-subtitle] to display it within the post content.